Tennessee Education Lottery Scholarship Program (TELS)

 If you have any questions you can contact TSAC by calling them at (800) 342-1663 or (615) 741-1346.

-Please contact your Enrollment Counselor after you update your school of record on the TSAC database for the applicable award year.
+Please contact the MT One Stop after you update your school of record on the TSAC database for the applicable award year.

 Your award may not be posted because your high school may not have reported your final cumulative GPA to TSAC, or your GPA may have been reported so recently that TSAC has not yet notified MTSU.

 Check with your high school counselor to make sure that he or she intends to report your final cumulative GPA to TSAC, the state agency which administers the lottery scholarship.